mertbildirici1/Route/README.md

 The starter code for `GraphDemo.java` only includes an empty `main` method.
 Feel free to organize `GraphDemo` however you see fit - it will not be autograded. **Running your `GraphDemo` `main` method should produce a demonstration of the functionality of your project on the USA highway network, including (at a minimum) the following:**

 1. A user should be able to indicate two cities in the United States.
 An extensive list of latitude-longitude coordinates for US Cities has been included in `data/uscities.csv`.
 This data was obtained from [simplemaps.com](https://simplemaps.com/data/us-cities) for educational use only.
+Choose two that are reasonably far apart (say, 1,000 miles or more) for the demo.

 2. For each of the user indicated points, the demo should locate the closest vertex of the road network from `usa.graph`, the large data file containing the highway network of the USA.